merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 Of course it is easy to screen individual genomes, or genomes well curated and finalized to perfection.
 But how about draft metagenomic bins?
 Since here in our lab we are obsessed with convenience, we made sure we will be able to screen any anvi'o bin collection rapildly with this new approach.

 There is a work-in-progress project we are working on together with [Ryan Bartelme](https://twitter.com/MicrobialBart) and [Ryan Newton](https://twitter.com/aqcrobial).
 Just a week ago we had analyzed 1.4 Gb assembly generated from shotgun samples coming from a biofilter Ryan and Ryan have been studying in Milwaukee.
-[Refining](https://twitter.com/merenbey/status/719971147106947072) initial CONCOCT bins with anvi'o had generated 253 bins with varius levels of completion.
-I though these results would be a great test case.
+[Refining](https://twitter.com/merenbey/status/719971147106947072) the initial CONCOCT bins with anvi'o had generated 253 bins with varius levels of completion.
+I thought these results would be a great test case.

 This is how I screened the entire collection of bins in this analysis for CPR genomes (this is a severely cut output, I removed many many 90%+ complete and large draft genome bins from it to keep a smaller subset):